 The Hortus of the Ladies or the Benedictines

 Located in the heart of the Daurade district, this square is dedicated to the Ladies of Cahors, in reference to the former Benedictine convent located on its site.
-It is enclosed in woven living wicker and shaded by the oldest plane trees in Cahors, nearly 200 years old.
+It is enclosed in living wickerwork and shaded by the oldest plane trees in Cahors, nearly 200 years old.

 The chapels of Basmes

-Inside the hortus (vegetable garden) of the Ladies of Cahors, these metal plessis are dedicated to the eight families of perfumes: citrus fruits, herbs, floral notes, green or fern notes, fruity notes, spicy notes , woody notes, oriental or balsamic notes.
-The other three squares are dedicated to the Cahors violet, mints and scented geraniums.
+In the enclosure of the hortus (vegetable garden) of the Ladies of Cahors, these metal plessis are devoted to the eight families of perfumes: citrus, herbs, floral notes, green or fern notes, fruity notes, spicy notes, woody notes, oriental or balsamic notes.
+The other three squares are devoted to the violet of Cahors, mints and scented geraniums.

 The celestial courtyard